Lymphangitis is an infection of the lymph vessels (channels). It is a complication of some bacterial infections.

 When to Contact a Medical Professional

-Call your health care provider or go to the emergency room if you have symptoms of lymphangitis.
+Call your provider or go to the emergency room if you have symptoms of lymphangitis.

 Inflamed lymph vessels; Inflammation - lymph vessels; Infected lymph vessels; Infection - lymph vessels